 Our geotechnical engineering and engineering geology research is revolutionary worldwide.
 You will work with academics who are leaders in their field so that your research has a real impact on civil engineering.

-By pursuing research in the School of Civil Engineering and Geosciences you will join an extremely successful research group focussing on geotechnical engineering and geology.
+By pursuing research in the School of Engineering you will join an extremely successful research group focussing on geotechnical engineering and geology.
 Our mission is to foster, promote and conduct research of international quality.
 This means that we attract high quality graduates and researchers and train them to international standards.

 - sustainability in construction

-- climate change and the effects on civil engineering
+- climate change and the effects on civil engineering.

 Information for international students